kikioh/FEMMA/README.md

 ## Paper
 M. He, Y. Deng, B. Luy, and J. G. Korvink.
 Finite elements and moving asymptotes accelerate quantum optimal control-FEMMA.
 J. Chem.
 Phys.
 164, 064114, doi: 10.1063/5.0305310, 2026.

+## Acknowledgements
+This project utilizes modified optimal control routines from the [Spinach library](https://spindynamics.org/).
+These modifications were implemented to adapt the algorithms for specific benchmark tests.
+The original Spinach code is used under the **MIT License**.